 Engage!
 Cleveland recently announced 56 mentees and 16 mentors selected for its inaugural women’s mentorship program.

 The community engagement organization in Valley View focuses on attracting, engaging and retaining talent to the region.
-This new program for women will start in January and last six months.
+This new program for women started in January and continues for six months.

 “Engage!
 Cleveland is thrilled to have selected such an outstanding group of talented women mentees and mentors in Greater Cleveland to pave the way as the first cohort of our Women’s Mentorship Program,” Ashley Basile Oeken, president of Engage!
 Cleveland, said in a news release.
 “We look forward to watching this group grow and learn in both their personal and professional lives.”